open-meteo/mapbox-layer/README.md

 For the vector source examples there is the `examples/vector` sub-directory with ready-to-run demos:

-- `examples/vector/contouring-pressure.html` – shows how to use contouring with a pressure map.
 - `examples/vector/grid-points.html` – displays all grid points for a model, with value data on each point.
 - `examples/vector/temperature-anomaly.html` – shows a seasonal forecast map with temperature anomalies.
 - `examples/vector/temperature-labels.html` – displays all grid points for a model, using value data to show temperature labels.
 - `examples/vector/wind-arrows.html` – displays wind map with directional arrows.

+### Contouring

+- `examples/vector/contouring/contouring-pressure.html` – shows how to use contouring with a pressure map.
+- `examples/vector/contouring/contouring-on-colorscale.html` – shows how to use contouring to follow the breakpoints in the colorscale.
+- `examples/vector/contouring/custom-contouring-interval.html` – shows how to use contouring a custom contouring interval.

 ### Colors